ibm-cloud-docs/ContinuousDelivery/troubleshoot_insights.md

 Update your current location by completing the following steps:

 1. From the {{site.data.keyword.cloud_notm}} console, click the **menu** icon ![hamburger icon](images/icon_hamburger.svg) and select **DevOps**.
-2. From the **LOCATION** menu, select Dallas, Frankfurt, or London depending on your location.
+2. From the **Location** menu, select Dallas, Frankfurt, or London depending on your location.
 3. Click **Create a Toolchain** to return to the toolchain templates page.
 {: tsResolve}